linnarsson-lab/loom-viewer/README.md

 Loom is

-* A browser for working with large-scale single-cell RNA-seq datasets stored in `.loom` format
+* A browser for working with large-scale single-cell RNA-seq datasets
-* A command-line tool for manipulating `-loom` files.
+* A command-line tool for manipulating `.loom` files.
 * A Python library for creating and working with data in `.loom` format.